MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/rich-text-editor-control.md

 ### Individual configuration settings

-You can configure additional configuration settings that affect how your editor functions.
+You can configure other configuration settings that affect how your editor functions.

 <table>